marcsaegesser/scalawebsocket/README.md

 Credits
 =======
-This project was originally implemented by Piotr Buda (@pbudy).
+This project was originally implemented by Piotr Buda (@pbuda).
 That project has been dormant for a couple years.

 Credit has to go to @jfarcand as I used testing part of his [WCS project](https://github.com/jfarcand/WCS) project.